Family & Medical Emergencies

 Communicate directly with your faculty

-If you are ill and will be absent from class for a day or two, email your faculty directly to let them know why you are absent and what you plan to do to stay on top of or make up assignments.
+If you are ill and will be absent from class, email your faculty directly to let them know why you are absent and what you plan to do to stay on top of or make up assignments.
 If you can’t develop a plan on your own, request a meeting to talk with them as soon as you are able to return to class.
+Policies regarding absences and missed assignments/assessments are the purview of each faculty member.

 Communicate with the University only when necessary due to severe illness

-If your illness will have a significant impact on your academic engagement (e.g., missing multiple days of class, hospitalization), you can ask your medical or mental health provider to provide information about your need to be absent from class.
+If your illness will have a significant impact on your academic engagement (e.g., hospitalization), you can ask your health care provider to provide information to the University.
 Contact Medical Requests (medicalrequests@wfu.edu) to begin this process.

 If appropriate, Medical Requests will then contact the Office of Academic Advising, and OAA will notify your faculty members about your medical situation.
 Keep in mind that faculty are not required to excuse absences or make special arrangements due to student illness, but it may be helpful for instructors to receive formal verification of your situation.
 Please do not send private medical documents directly to faculty.